 Additionally, the Department of Interior under President Trump established the International Wildlife Conservation Council (IWCC).
 The mandate of this Council, whose majority is comprised of trophy hunters or groups that advocate for the hunting of elephants, is to increase awareness of the “economic benefits that result from U.S. citizens traveling abroad to hunt.”
 One of the members co-owns a hunting preserve with Trump’s son Don Jr – who is an avid big game hunter and killer of elephants.

 We are waging an aggressive bi-partisan effort to push President Trump to restore the ban on the import of elephant trophies and disband the IWCC and restore America as a global leader in the protection of elephants.
+As part of our effort we have filed a Freedom of Information (FOIA) request with the U.S. Department of Interior for information regarding this decision since we believe that Donald Trump Jr. was actively involved in pushing for the IWCC because of his interest in hunting wildlife including elephants.

-Sign our petition to get President Trump and the Department of Interior to do what is right and restore America as a leader in the protection of elephants.
+We have also started a PETITION to push for action to get President Trump and the Department of Interior to do what is right and restore America as a leader in the protection of elephants.